Concerns with recruitment for 2021 start

 - no recruitment process should use an exam for trainee selection if they were not already expecting to sit one

 - all recruitment contingencies should be agreed with the worst case scenario of COVID in mind

 - all recruitment processes should be transparent in their selection.

-Concerns with recruitment this year
+Concerns with recruitment for 2020 start

 Recruitment must go ahead this year